Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: Methodology

 \paragraph{State and rendering.} Let $s_n$ denote the abstract assembly state after $n$ steps, with $s_0=\varnothing$.
 In our dataset construction, $s_n$ is realized by composing part-based CAD assets according to a deterministic schedule (fine-grained assembly scheduling; Sec.~\ref{sec:data}).
 Crucially, SoT does \emph{not} require predicting explicit 3D geometry during generation: the model never observes meshes, point clouds, or part poses.
 We use $s_n$ only for trace construction and evaluation, and never expose it to the model.
 The model only observes the state through a fixed 2D rendering function:

 where $\mathcal{R}$ is our Blender rendering protocol and $\mathbf{c}_f$ is a canonical \textbf{front} camera.
 Using a canonical view reduces viewpoint ambiguity and stabilizes the tokenized sequence length.
-Our data additionally includes auxiliary renderings under fixed \textbf{left/right/back} cameras $\{\mathbf{c}_l,\mathbf{c}_r,\mathbf{c}_b\}$ to support future multi-view grounding, although SoT in this paper operates in the single-view setting.
+Our data additionally includes auxiliary renderings under fixed \textbf{left/right/back} cameras $\{\mathbf{c}_l,\mathbf{c}_r,\mathbf{c}_b\}$ to support multi-view evaluation, while the main training and evaluation protocol uses the canonical front view.
 Under this formulation, $s_n$ serves as the \emph{abstract structural ground truth}, while $v_n$ provides the necessary \emph{geometric evidence} for the model.

 \paragraph{Interleaved supervision.} Each example provides a step-aligned interleaved trace

 where $z_n$ specifies the incremental action at step $n$ (e.g., which part is added and how it attaches to the existing structure), and $v_n$ is the rendered consequence of that action.
 Conceptually, the underlying assembly evolves via an atomic action $a_n$ (part selection with placement/attachment):